shauninman/MinUI/skeleton/BASE/README.txt

 Copy the "miyoo354" folder and "MinUI.zip" (without unzipping) to the root of the SD card.

-If you have a later device with RTC support, you can enable it by creating an empty file named "enable-rtc" (no extension) in "/.userdata/shared/".
+If you have a device with working RTC, you can enable it by creating an empty file named "enable-rtc" (no extension) in "/.userdata/miyoomini/".

 MIYOO FLIP